 The District may issue bonds or other obligations necessary to provide those improvements and facilities for which the District was created, with the approval of the TCEQ and, in the case of bonds payable from taxes, the District's voters.
-On November 8, 2011, voters within the District authorized the issuance of unlimited tax bonds in the principal amounts of \$42,280,000 for the purpose of providing water, wastewater, and drainage facilities to meet the needs of the residents and customers of the District.
-The Bonds constitute the fourth installment of bonds issued by the District.
-Following the issuance of the Bonds, \$21,280,000 in unlimited tax bonds authorized by the District voters will remain authorized but unissued for water, wastewater and drainage facilities.
-See "FINANCIAL STATEMENT - Authorized But Unissued Bonds."
+On May 6, 2017, voters within the District authorized the issuance of unlimited tax bonds in the principal amounts of \$55,000,000 for the purpose of providing water, wastewater, and drainage facilities to meet the needs of the residents and customers of the District.
+The Bonds constitute the second installment of bonds issued by the District.
+Following the issuance of the Bonds, \$48,265,000 in unlimited tax bonds authorized by the District voters will remain authorized but unissued for water, wastewater and drainage facilities.
+See "APPENDIX A - Changes in Long-Term Bonded Debt."

-The District has reserved in the Bond Order the right to issue the remaining \$21,280,000 in authorized but unissued water, wastewater and drainage facilities bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
-All of the remaining \$21,280,000 water, wastewater and drainage facilities bonds may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the Attorney General of the State of Texas and the TCEQ.
+The District has reserved in the Bond Order the right to issue the remaining \$48,265,000 in authorized but unissued water, wastewater and drainage facilities bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
+All of the remaining \$48,265,000 water, wastewater and drainage facilities bonds may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the Attorney General of the State of Texas and the TCEQ, and subject to certain approvals to of Dripping Springs.
+Additionally, at the election held in the District on May 6, 2017, the voters within the District approved the issuance of unlimited tax bonds in the aggregate principal amount of \$82,500,000 for refunding bonds all of which remains authorized but unissued; and \$17,000,000 in aggregate principal amount of new money bonds for the purpose of acquiring or constructing road facilities, all of which remains authorized but unissued.
 In the opinion of the District's engineer, the remaining authorization should be sufficient to reimburse the Developer for the water, wastewater and drainage facilities required to serve development within the District.
 See "THE SYSTEM."

 GOVERNMENTAL APPROVAL . . .
 As required by law, engineering plans, specifications and estimates of construction costs for the facilities and services to be purchased or constructed by the District with the proceeds of the Bonds have been approved, subject to certain conditions, by the TCEQ.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS."
-The TCEQ approved the issuance of the Bonds by an order signed on September 17, 2018 (the "TCEQ Order").
+The TCEQ approved the issuance of the Bonds by an order signed on December 15, 2021 (the "TCEQ Order").
 In addition, the Attorney General of Texas must also approve the legality of the Bonds prior to their delivery.